dsduncan/udsn_pipeline/README.md

-The process can be run from the base of the repo with the command `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl` The database `data\DisasterResponse.db` needs to contain the table `scored_messages` for this to run.
+The process can be run from the base of the repo with the command `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl` The database `data/DisasterResponse.db` needs to contain the table `scored_messages` for this to run.
 **NOTE**: the script is set up to perform a fairly ambitious grid search and will take a *long* time to run.
 Parameters are stored in the `params`